-- Developed 20 advanced hexaploid-derived durum germplasm lines that have consistently exhibited improved FHB resistance in the multi-year/location evaluation experiments.
-They will be utilized in durum breeding for variety development. - Selected 310 new hexaploid-derived durum introgression lines (F4-5) exhibiting FHB resistance in the greenhouse screening experiments.
+• Developed 59 advanced hexaploid-derived durum germplasm lines that have exhibited improved FHB resistance in the multi-year/location evaluation experiments.
+They have been provided to the durum breeding program for variety development.

+• Selected 310 new hexaploid-derived durum introgression lines (F4-5) exhibiting FHB resistance in the greenhouse screening experiments.
 We are re-evaluating these introgression lines to verify their resistance in the FHB nurseries at Fargo and Langdon, ND.